 You’re encouraged to consider Schechter’s four key questions and then apply four classic literary archetypes to your own contemplated project.
 And as you build (or renovate) your three-act structure, he encourages you to populate it with your own unique interpretation and execution of the six supporting characters that will help illustrate the different viewpoints of the thematic argument in play — especially through character-specific dialogue.

-With such a rich cannon of screenplay literature, it’s difficult not to step on familiar terminology or territory and come across as derivative, so Schechter saves time by just crediting and starting with Michael Hauge’s great definition of what a story must do: “enable a sympathetic character who overcomes a series of increasingly difficult, seemingly insurmountable obstacles to achieve a compelling desire,” Schechter traces these elements through the most successful, non-sequel movies of all time as examples.
-This is a great filter to the vast inventory as it focuses on box office successes that were contingent on original story execution.
+With such a rich canon of screenplay literature, it’s difficult not to step on familiar terminology or territory and come across as derivative, so Schechter saves time by just crediting and starting with Michael Hauge’s great definition of what a story must do: “enable a sympathetic character who overcomes a series of increasingly difficult, seemingly insurmountable obstacles to achieve a compelling desire.”
+Schechter traces these elements through the most successful, non-sequel movies of all time as examples.
+This is a great filter to the vast inventory as it focuses on box-office successes that were contingent on original story execution.

 The playful “bully” motif and terminology for plot point sequences and page goals were (to me) reminiscent of Blake Snyder’s Save the Cat.
 The distinction being here, perhaps, that where Snyder focused on commercial genre delineation and overall story beats, Schechter goes into the minute detail of structure to the point where he codifies a series of paired reversals to raise the stakes in the Second Act, which to me, harkened back to Robert McKee’s (positive/negative) unity of opposites.

-By interactively reading My Story Can Beat Up Your Story and seriously analyzing your own story idea, you’ll learn Schechter’s reproducible forty-four plot point system and put it in action as you strategize how to most-effectively populate your own story and build each beat, scene and act into an ultimately satisfying story and ideally, a marketable and producible script.
+By interactively reading My Story Can Beat Up Your Story and seriously analyzing your own story idea, you’ll learn Schechter’s reproducible 44 plot-point system and put it into action as you strategize how to most effectively populate your own story and build each beat, scene, and act into an ultimately satisfying story and, ideally, a marketable and producible script.